BPS-Circular-API/docs-page/docs/intro.md

 # Welcome to BPS Circular API

 This is the official documentation of the BPS Circular API.
-An unofficial API for getting info about circulars, from the BPS Website.
+An unofficial API for getting info about circulars from the BPS Website.

-This API is made by Raj and Shanvanth, primarily because nothing like this exists yet, and could be very useful for any developer who wants to get information about BPS circulars with automation.
+This API is made by Raj and Shanvanth, primarily because nothing like this exists yet, and could be very useful for any developer who wants to get information about BPS circulars using automation.

+It is current maintained by Raj, and is completely free to use.

 ## What the docs contain